sjbennett123/polarlarp/content/writing.md

 POLAR Event directors requirements:

 1. You must work with you Review.
 2. No none standard effects.
-Anything you want to try to do that could be none standard please reach out to Clinton or myself and we will find a way to make it standard
+Anything you want to try to do that could be none standard please reach out to Clinton or Donnie and they will find a way to make it standard.
 3. Your full event should be reviewed 2 weeks in advance before your event.
 Your event should have a minimum of 30 encounters.
 An encounter can be can be as simple as an Npc that Entertains multiple PCs at a time.
 4. Events should include have puzzles, ciphers, none combat skill usage, and transform acquisition mods.
 5. Use of my standard mod sheet.
 The mod sheet makes it easier for a shack person or anyone who has permission to run a mod for you can pick it up and set up and run quickly.
 Devin